davisaints/budget-control/README.md

 ## Overview

-The **Budget Control API** is an interface that helps users manage their finances by tracking revenue and expenses, enabling them to generate monthly financial summaries.
+The **Budget Control API** helps track income and expenses and generates monthly summaries.

 ## Technologies